-The following is an excerpt from our latest white paper, A Strategic Approach to Data Storage: How Your Organization Can Leverage Big Data.
+The following is an excerpt from our recent white paper, A Strategic Approach to Data Storage: How Your Organization Can Leverage Big Data.
 You can download the full white paper here.

-Storage is just one component of your overall Big Data platform.
 Because of this, you must comprehend a high-level picture of the entire platform to select the right storage solution.
-Here are the components that you should map out before you make any decisions.Ingestion
+Here are the components of a technology strategy that you should map out before you make any decisions that affect your approach to IT:

 Ingestion is all about understanding where your data is entering the platform.
 Common sources include social media platforms, an Internet of Things (IoT) device, customer interactions, etc.